AP FACT CHECK: Trump distorts gains in retirement accounts

 Moreover, the S&P 500 — the broadest measure of the U.S. stock market — was up 47.6% from Trump’s inauguration through Monday’s close.

 Some 401(k) averages are problematic for Trump’s claims to be generating prosperity because many workers lack the savings for a comfortable retirement.
-The median 401(k) account balance last year was just $22,217, according to the fund manager Vanguard.
-That’s down from a 2018 median of $26,331.
+The median account balance was $22,217 in 2018 in 401(k) and similar plans for which investment giant Vanguard was the recordkeeper.
+That’s down from $26,331 in 2017.

 TRUMP, on impeachment: “It wasn’t even close.
 I want to thank our Republican senators and our Republican House members; they were tremendous.
 In the House, we won 196 to nothing, and then we got three Democrats.”

-Note: This story has been corrected to show when the median account balance in a group of 401(k) and similar funds declined from $26,331 to $22,217.
-That happened from 2017 to 2018, not 2018-2019.